-The per-mile rate for 2018 is 54.5 cents for business miles driven.
-For updated information, refer to IRS Publication 463, Travel, Entertainment, Gift, and Car Expenses (go to IRS.gov or call 1-800-TAX-FORM).
+The per-mile rate for 2021 is 56 cents for business miles driven.
+For the first half of 2022 the rate is 58.5 cents per mile and increases to 62.5 cents per mile for the last half of 2022.
+For more information, refer to IRS Publication 463, Travel, Entertainment, Gift, and Car Expenses (go to IRS.gov or call 1-800-TAX-FORM).
 For a list of current-year and prior-year mileage rates see "Standard Mileage Rates."
 There's a separate table for those who lease their vehicles.
 If you are self-employed, you may either deduct your exact expenses or use the optional standard mileage rate to calculate deductions.

 “If you’re using your vehicle, say, 75 percent of your time of use for business, that same percentage of all of your auto expenses are deductible," says Block.

 "If it’s a car used exclusively for business, it’s 100 percent.
 If you’re claiming actual expenses, things like gas, oil, repairs, insurance, registration fees, lease payments, depreciation, bridge and tunnel tolls, and parking can all be written off."
 Just make sure to keep a detailed log and all receipts, he advises, or keep track of your yearly mileage and then deduct the percentage used exclusively for work.
 One smart tip, says Block: “If you have a gas guzzler, you’re better off taking the actual deductions.”